John O'Reilly (soldier): Medical service and meeting Salaria Kea

-Immigranting to America
+Immigrating to America

 Having both returned home, both O'Reilly and Kea sought to reunite in the United States.
 However, the process was long and O'Reilly found it difficult to obtain a visa.
 Even the American Embassy in London told him he was unlikely to succeed.
 However, back in New York Kea was able to return to her position as head nurse at Harlem Hospital, which strengthened their case.
 Kea also directly wrote to the President of the United States, Franklin Roosevelt, for assistance, and some seemed to be forthcoming.
 O'Reilly was granted a visa and rejoined Kea in New York on 22 August 1940.
 Once there, Reilly was able to find work with the Interborough Rapid Transit Company (IRT).
 Under Irish republican and socialist organiser "Red" Mike Quill, the IRT was popularly known as the "Irish Republican Transit" Company because so many Irish republican exiles worked there.